robotics-upo/hunav_sim/hunav_evaluator/README.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;where $x_f^j$ determines the center of the closest formation or group of people $f$ to the robot at step j.

-N. Tsoi et al., "SEAN 2.0: Formalizing and Generating Social Situations for Robot Navigation," in IEEE Robotics and Automation Letters, vol. 7, no. 4, pp. 11047-11054, Oct.
-2022, doi: 10.1109/LRA.2022.3196783.
+Metrics from: [2]

+- Completed: true when the robot's final pose is within a specified distance of the goal.

+- Total Path Length: This metric has been implemented by using Path Length metric of [1]

-- Minimum Distance to Target: This metric is very similar to the one that has been implemented before in Teaching Robot Navigation Behaviors to Optimal RRT Planners paper.
+- Minimum Distance to Target: the closest the robot passes to the target position.

 - Final Distance to Target: (meters): distance between the last robot position and the target position.

 - Robot on Person Collision: number of times robot collides with a person.
+This metric has been implemented by using orientation and velocity of the robot and agents.

 $$  $$

 - Person on Robot Collision: number of times person collides with a robot.
+This metric has been implemented by using orientation and velocity of the robot and agents.

+$$ $$

+- Static Obstacle Collision: number of times the robot collides with a static obstacle.

 $$ $$